yaya2devops/bachelor-guide/docs/intern.md

 <br>
 <br>

-# Mandatory Internship : Summer Intern
+# Mandatory Internship, Summer Intern
 After every two semesters, student should be able to look for and secure an internship.

 - [What's Expected Of You](#workflow)